-2022 Executive Compensation Highlights
+2024 Executive Compensation Highlights

-In 2022, our compensation committee continued its focus on structuring our compensation arrangements in keeping with our compensation philosophy, which is described below under "Overview of our Executive Compensation Philosophy and Design."
-Actions taken or approved by our compensation committee or our Board relative to the compensation programs for our executive officers for 2022 included the following:
+In 2024, our compensation committee continued its focus on structuring our compensation arrangements in keeping with our compensation philosophy, which is described below under "Overview of our Executive Compensation Philosophy and Design."
+Actions taken or approved by our compensation committee or our Board relative to the compensation programs for our executive officers for 2024 included the following:

-- The compensation committee approved an annual cash incentive program for 2022 that used two primary financial measures (net earnings excluding interest expense, income tax expense, depreciation and amortization, restructuring, impairment and transaction-related charges and net pension income ("Adjusted EBITDA") and free cash flow).
-The compensation committee also developed performance and payout scales to quantitatively measure performance and define payouts at each level of performance. - The compensation committee approved a performance-based component to our NEO's long-term incentive compensation program for 2022, granting long-term incentive awards in the form of 67% performance-based cash and 33% restricted stock or restricted stock units.
-The compensation committee decided to use this structure because it believes the structure provides performance incentives that are effective in motivating our executives to execute on our long-term strategic plan and to drive exceptional shareholder value creation over the three-year period to which the awards relate - The compensation committee approved adjustments to the compensation of certain of our NEOs for 2022 in connection with a benchmarking process and changes to their roles, as described further below - The Board reviewed the performance of our Chairman, President and Chief Executive Officer and determined his total compensation.
+- The compensation committee approved an annual cash incentive program for 2024 that used two primary financial measures (net earnings (loss) excluding interest expense, income tax expense, depreciation and amortization and restructuring, impairment and transaction-related charges ("Adjusted EBITDA"); and net cash provided by operating activities less purchases of property, plant and equipment ("free cash flow")).
+The compensation committee also developed performance and payout scales to quantitatively measure performance and define payouts at each level of performance. - The compensation committee approved a performance-based component to our NEO's long-term incentive compensation program for 2024, granting long-term incentive awards in the form of 67% performance-based cash and 33% restricted stock or restricted stock units.
+The compensation committee decided to use this structure because it believes the structure provides performance incentives that are effective in motivating our executives to execute on our long-term strategic plan and to drive shareholder value creation over the three-year period to which the awards relate. - The compensation committee approved adjustments to the compensation of certain of our NEOs for 2024, as described further below. - The Board reviewed the performance of our Chairman, President and Chief Executive Officer and determined his total compensation.